apache/pekko/docs/src/main/paradox/typed/guide/modules.md

-# Overview of Akka libraries and modules
+# Overview of Pekko libraries and modules

-Before delving into some best practices for writing actors, it will be helpful to preview the most commonly used Akka libraries.
+Before delving into some best practices for writing actors, it will be helpful to preview the most commonly used Pekko libraries.
 This will help you start thinking about the functionality you want to use in your system.
-All core Akka functionality is available as Open Source Software (OSS).
-Lightbend sponsors Akka development but can also help you with [commercial offerings ](https://www.lightbend.com/lightbend-subscription) such as training, consulting, support, and [Enterprise capabilities](https://www.lightbend.com/why-lightbend#enterprise-capabilities) &#8212; a comprehensive set of tools for managing Akka systems.
+All core Pekko functionality is available as Open Source Software (OSS).

-The following capabilities are included with Akka OSS and are introduced later on this page:
+The following capabilities are included with Pekko OSS and are introduced later on this page:

 * @ref:[Actor library](#actor-library)
 * @ref:[Remoting](#remoting)